domainmod/domainmod/README.md

 ## Cron Job Installation (Optional)
-Included with DomainMOD are multiple cron jobs to help keep things running smoothly.
-The cron jobs are completely optional, and they can be triggered at whatever frequency you wish.
+DomainMOD includes multiple cron jobs to help keep things running smoothly.
+Although the cron jobs are optional, it's highly recommended that you use them, and that you trigger them to run overnight while you're asleep.
+This will ensure that DomainMOD has the freshest data possible when you start your day.

 To run all current and future cron jobs, simply execute this one cron job instead of the others below:

     /cron/main.php

+Individual Cron Jobs

-The first cron job will update the conversion rates for all active currencies.
+1. The first cron job will update the conversion rates for all active currencies.

-The file to execute is: /cron/currencies.php
+    Cron job: /cron/currencies.php

-The second cron job will send out an email reminder about Domains and SSL Certificates that are coming up for renewal (to all active, subscribed users).
+2. The second cron job will send out an email reminder about Domains and SSL Certificates that are coming up for renewal (to all active, subscribed users).

-The file to execute is: /cron/expirations.php
+    Cron job: /cron/expirations.php

-The third cron job will rebuild your Data Warehouse.
+3. The third cron job will rebuild your Data Warehouse.
 If you're going to use the Data Warehouse it's highly recommended that you set this cron job up to automate your builds.
 There's a lot of work being done in the background during a build, and more often than not a web browser will timeout if you try to build through the UI instead of using the cron job, leading to incomplete and missing information in your Data Warehouse.
-I would recommend setting the cron job up to run daily, preferably while you sleep, so that way you'll always start the day with the freshest data possible.

-The file to execute is: /cron/dw.php
+    Cron job: /cron/dw.php

-The forth cron job will fix various domain fee related issues.
-I would recommend setting the cron job up to run daily, preferably while you sleep.
+4. The forth cron job will fix various domain fee related issues.

-The file to execute is: /cron/fixfees.php
+    Cron job: /cron/fixfees.php

+5. The fifth cron job will check to see if there is a newer version of DomainMOD available for download.

+    Cron job: /cron/checkversion.php

 ## Data Warehouse